 Join the debate around Social Justice.
 How should we promote a just society?
 How do we challenge injustice, value diversity, define human rights, and allocate resources?
 While at Manchester, you can explore what it might mean to build fairer communities in the city, the UK and across the globe.

 Social Justice is the Ethical Grand Challenge for 2nd Year students.
-The Challenge introduces you to ways of thinking about social justice, and invites you to explore 4 themes: Higher Education, Mental Health, Trade and Energy from a social justice perspective.
-Read about the featured activities, or follow the links for more inspiration
+The Challenge takes less than an hour and introduces you to ways of thinking about social justice, and invites you to explore 4 themes: Higher Education, Mental Health, Trade and Energy from a social justice perspective.
+Read about the featured activities, or follow the links for more inspiration.

 Social Justice Challenge